Hyperhidrosis (sweating). Causes of increased sweating, diagnosis and treatment of the causes of pathology

 How to reduce sweating

 Photo: shutterstock.com There are several ways to reduce sweating.
-There are pharmacy products and professional methods that are carried out in the office of a dermatologist (beautician).
-General recommendations are as follows: try to shower twice a day, drink less coffee and eat spicy, spicy foods; choose clothes made from natural fabrics; watch your weight - extra pounds and obesity contribute to increased sweating.
-To reduce the activity of bacteria, it is necessary to timely depilate areas with excessive sweating.
+There are pharmaceutical products and professional methods that are carried out in the office of a dermatologist (cosmetologist).
+General recommendations are as follows: try to shower twice a day, drink less coffee and eat spicy, spicy foods; choose clothes made from natural fabrics; Watch your weight - extra pounds and obesity contribute to increased sweating.
+To reduce the activity of bacteria, it is necessary to promptly depilate areas with increased sweating.

 "Formagel" based on formaldehyde.
-The drug inhibits the work of sweat glands for up to ten days;
+The drug suppresses the work of the sweat glands for up to ten days;

-Malavit contains more than 30 biologically active components.
-The tool is used to treat the affected areas with a swab.
+"Malavit" contains more than 30 biologically active components.
+The product is used to treat affected areas with a tampon.

-Drydry is a versatile product for all areas.
-The drug is applied in the evening on clean, dry skin, and washed off in the morning.
+Drydry is a universal product for all areas.
+The drug is applied in the evening to clean, dry skin and washed off in the morning.

 Photo: shutterstock.com In clinics, specialists use microinjections based on botulinum toxin (Dysport, Botox, Xeamin).
-This substance acts on the nerve impulses associated with the sweat glands and blocks the release of sweat for up to six months.
+This substance affects the nerve impulses associated with the sweat glands and blocks the production of sweat for up to six months.

-Pharmaceutical products have certain rules for use, indications and contraindications.
+Pharmacy products have certain rules of use, indications and contraindications.
 If they are not followed, redness or irritation will appear in the treated area.
-Therefore, it is not recommended to apply drugs that block the production of sweat to the skin of the armpits immediately after shaving.
-Injection methods require the advice of a qualified specialist.
-Related Articles Why Some People Sweat More Than Others Why People With Tattoos Sweat Less
+Therefore, it is not recommended to apply drugs that block sweat production to the skin of the armpits immediately after shaving.
+Injection methods require consultation with a qualified specialist.
+Related articles Why some people sweat more than others Why people with tattoos sweat less

-The entry Why do people sweat and how to reduce sweating first appeared The-Challenger.ru.
+The post Why people sweat and how to reduce sweating first appeared on The-Challenger.ru.

 CATEGORIES